heleenoomen/42_CPP_Modules/cpp02/ex03/README.md

 >   * Anything else useful.
 > To conclude, implement the following function in the appropriate file:
 >
-> </i>`bool bsp( Point const a, Point const b, Point const c, Point const point);`</i>
+> </i>`bool bsp( Point const a, Point const b, Point const c, Point const point);`<i>
 >
-* a, b, c: The vertices of our beloved triangle.
+> * a, b, c: The vertices of our beloved triangle.
-* point: The point to check.
+> * point: The point to check.
-* Returns: True if the point is inside the triangle.
+> * Returns: True if the point is inside the triangle.
 False otherwise.
 Thus, if the point is a vertex or on edge, it will return False.
-> Implement and turn in your own tests to ensure that your class behaves as expected.
+> Implement and turn in your own tests to ensure that your class behaves as expected.</i>